ivanmanan/JavaScript-Notes/linux-tools/gnome.md

 Move to workspace below: _Super+W_

+Copy a screenshot of an area to clipboard: _Print_

+Save a screenshot of an area to Pictures: _Shift+Print_

 ### At Custom Keyboard:
 Pause Spotify Song - F10 - _dbus-send --print-reply --dest=org.mpris.MediaPlayer2.spotify /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause_